 Anyone who meets the Admission criteria for McNeese State University is accepted into the Pre-Professional Phase of the Program.
 Go to the McNeese web site for specific admission criteria.
 Also consider all the information included on the Prospective Student link, as well as items within the student handbook links of this website.www.mcneese.edu/admissions

 Admission into the professional phase of the program is on a selective basis due to the limited number of students approved for each clinical education setting.
 Students are admitted to the professional phase of the program once a year, the Spring Semester Sophomore year, and continue for 2 1/2 years.
 Application must be made no later than October 1 of the preceding Fall semester.
-Applications for the the professional phase are obtained through the Radiologic Technology Program office.
+Applications for the the professional phase are obtained through a link provided below.
 In order to be considered for admission to the professional curriculum, the student must:

 - have earned a minimum overall grade point average of 2.5 or better, in all courses outlined in the pre-professional phase;

 - have earned a minimum grade point average of 2.5 or better and no grade lower than a "C" in all Science courses of the pre-professional curriculum (Biology or NRHP 100, 225, 226; Chemistry 101; Mathematics 170, 231; and Radiologic Technology 101;

 - have repeated no more than 2 courses of the pre-professional curriculum due to failure,

 - have completed or will have completed all the pre-professional curriculum by the starting date of the professional curriculum (preference will be given to those completed at the end of the Fall Semester, regardless of grade point average),

 - submit completed application by October 1; .

 - submit documentation verifying 20 hours of observation in a radiology department, Download ovservation guide

 - After acceptance is granted to the professional phase be aware of the following requirements for continuation in clinical radiography courses (requirements included but not limited to):